Student registration occurs during the following timeframes:

 April – for Fall Classes

-November – for Winter and Spring Classes
+November – for Spring Classes

 Prior to registration, students should run a degree audit through Degree Works and meet with an advisor in order to select the appropriate classes needed to stay on track for degree completion.
 Students should also review class availability in My Slice and create a few preliminary schedules in order to quickly register during their designated time period.